Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7

 License State Dialog

-Note: Newer TRACE32 software version should automatically detect and show the board serial number, at first attach to the target.
+Note: Newer TRACE32 software version should automatically detect and show the board serial number, at the first connection to the target.

 When you receive the email containing your license key, follow the instructions provided at the end of the message: